goodevilgenius/controllr/README.md

 Authentication should go like this:

 Each client (sender/receiver) will have a randomly generated client id and client secret.
 When a request is made, an Authorization header should be added.
-The key given will be a base64-encoded version of the following, appended together: the client id, the client secret, and the request body.
+The key given will be a base64-encoded version of the following, appended together: the client id, the client secret, and the request body, separated by a pipe (`|`).

-So, if the client id is 2, and the client secret is bob, and the request is `{"status":"in progress"}`, then the key passed would be `2bob{"status":"in progress"}`, which would then be base64-encoded, so the final header would be `Authorization: Bearer MmJvYnsic3RhdHVzIjoiaW4gcHJvZ3Jlc3MifQ==`.
+So, if the client id is 2, and the client secret is bob, and the request is `{"status":"in progress"}`, then the key passed would be `2|bob|{"status":"in progress"}`, which would then be base64-encoded, so the final header would be `Authorization: Bearer Mnxib2J8eyJzdGF0dXMiOiJpbiBwcm9ncmVzcyJ9`.
 If there is no request body (for a `GET` or `DELETE`, e.g.), then only the id and secret are used.

 Some request examples: